 Services For Businesses

-My services are described below.
-Many jobs involve a combination of these; to talk about your requirements and get a quote, please get in touch via the contact page.
+Many jobs involve a combination of the services described here.
+To talk about what you need and get a quote, please get in touch via the contact page.

-This is a final, careful check through your document, to make sure that everything is 100% accurate and consistent before it goes live.
+This is a final, careful check to make sure that everything is 100% accurate and consistent before your document goes live.

-It’s easy to miss the odd spelling mistake or typo, especially in your own work – you know what should be there, and that’s what you tend to see, instead of what’s actually there.
+It’s easy to miss the odd mistake in your own work – you know what should be there, and that’s what you tend to see, instead of what’s actually there.

-But remember: other people (your customers, your competitors, your bank manager) don’t know what should be there.
+But your readers – customers, competitors, investors – don’t know what should be there.
 They will notice any gaps or errors.

-By using a proofreader, you buy yourself peace of mind about your text and free up your own time to concentrate on the bigger picture – perfecting your products, growing your customer base and increasing your profits.
+Hire me to proofread for you and you will buy yourself peace of mind about your text, so that you can concentrate on the bigger picture – whether that’s improving your products, growing your customer base or increasing your profits.

-If your text needs a bit more work to get it into shape, this is usually known as copy-editing.
-This means checking your text thoroughly for grammar, spelling and punctuation, but also making sure the style and content are clear and consistent, highlighting any other concerns or queries, and suggesting ways to address them.
+This is for when your text needs a bit more work to get it into shape.
+I’ll check your text thoroughly for grammar, spelling and punctuation.
+I’ll make sure the style and content are clear and consistent, highlight any concerns, and suggest ways to address them.
+Copy-editing can also include:

 - making sure references, tables, pictures and other elements are accurate and in the right place